valiton/aws-assume-role/README.md

+# aws-assume-role-cicd
 # aws-assume-role

-CLI for easy AWS role-assumption CI/CD pipeline.
+Simple CLI for running commands in the context an assumed AWS role, such as a CI/CD pipeline or any other script.

-Makes use of the `env` cli command which is available on nearly all standard shells.
+This tool fetches temporary AWS credentials for an assumed IAM role so that it can be used together with the `env` command which is available in nearly all standard shells.

 ## Installation